Milurite, tablets 100 mg 50 pcs

 Contraindications

-Hypersensitivity to allopurinol or any of the excipients in the drug.
+Hypersensitivity to allopurinol or any of the excipients included in the drug.

-Hepatic failure, chronic renal failure (stage of azotemia), acute onset of gout, children under 3 years of age (with solid dosage form)
+Liver failure, chronic renal failure (azotemia stage), acute attack of gout, children under 3 years of age (taking into account the solid dosage form)

-Pregnancy and breast-feeding (see section “Administration during pregnancy and breast-feeding”).
+Pregnancy and breastfeeding (see section “Use during pregnancy and breastfeeding”).

-Patients with rare hereditary conditions such as lactose intolerance, lactase deficiency and glucose-galactose malabsorption syndrome (tablets contain lactose monohydrate – for 100 mg tablets only.
+Patients with rare hereditary diseases such as lactose intolerance, lactase deficiency and glucose-galactose malabsorption syndrome (tablets contain lactose monohydrate – only for 100 mg tablets.

 With caution

-Hepatic disorders, hypothyroidism, diabetes, arterial hypertension, primary hemochromatosis, simultaneous use of angiotensin-converting enzyme inhibitors (ACE) or diuretics, childhood age (under 15 years old are prescribed only during cytostatic therapy for leukemia and other malignant diseases, as well as symptomatic treatment of enzyme disorders), advanced age, renal dysfunction (renal dysfunction may lead to retention of the drug and its metabolites in the body with subsequent prolongation of T½ of these compounds from blood plasma).
+Liver dysfunction, hypothyroidism, diabetes mellitus, arterial hypertension, primary hemochromatosis, simultaneous use of angiotensin-converting enzyme (ACE) inhibitors or diuretics, children (up to 15 years of age are prescribed only during cytostatic therapy of leukemia and other malignant diseases, as well as symptomatic treatment of enzyme disorders), elderly age, impaired renal function (impaired renal function can lead to retention of the drug and its metabolites in the body with subsequent prolongation of the half-life of these compounds from the blood plasma).

-There are no current clinical data available to determine the incidence of side effects.
-Their frequency may vary depending on the dose and whether the drug was administered as monotherapy or in combination with other drugs.
+There are no current clinical data to determine the incidence of side effects.
+Their frequency may vary depending on the dose and whether the drug was prescribed as monotherapy or in combination with other drugs.

-The classification of the frequency of side effects is based on a rough estimate; for most side effects, no data are available to determine their frequency.
+The classification of the frequency of side effects is based on an approximate estimate; for most side effects there is no data to determine the frequency of their development.

-The classification of adverse reactions according to frequency of occurrence is as follows:
+The classification of adverse reactions depending on the frequency of occurrence is as follows:

-Allopurinol therapy-related adverse reactions observed in the post-registration period are rare or very rare.
-In the general patient population, the majority of cases are mild.
-The incidence of adverse events increases with renal and/or hepatic dysfunction.
+Adverse reactions associated with allopurinol therapy observed in the post-marketing period are rare or very rare.
+In the general patient population, most cases are mild.
+The incidence of adverse events increases with impaired renal and (or) liver function.

 Infections and parasitic diseases: